Desperate Hours: Production

+The project began at Paramount with Dino De Laurentiis attached as producer and Lawrence Konner and Mark Rosenthal assigned to write the script.
+The film then moved to TriStar under Jeff Sagansky, with Christopher Cain to direct and Mickey Rourke to star.
+Cain left the project and was replaced by William Friedkin.
+Eventually Friedkin decided to make The Guardian and Rourke asked Michael Cimino to direct.
+Konner and Rosenthal left the project and Cimino wrote his own script.

+Filming took place from October to December 1989.
 Parts of the film were shot in Salt Lake City, Echo Junction, Orem, Zion, and Capitol Reef in Utah.
+The movie marked De Laurentiis' return to production after his 1988 bankruptcy.

+According to some official sources, director Cimino's original two and a half-hour cut of Desperate Hours was mutilated by the film's producers, resulting in a very badly edited film filled with plot holes.
+The only known proof of any deleted scenes are some stills which seemingly show just a few of them.

+In 2005, at the Cinemateca Portuguesa, Cimino described how he had directed Kelly Lynch and Lindsay Crouse in an outdoors confrontation scene that was removed from the final cut of the film at his behest:

 Reception

-The film was a commercial disappointment and received split reviews.
+The film was a commercial disappointment and received poor reviews.
 Critic and movie historian Leonard Maltin referred to the film as "ludicrous... with no suspense, an at-times-laughable music score, and Shawnee Smith as a daughter/victim you'll beg to see cold-cocked."

 The film holds a 29% "rotten" rating on the reviews aggregation site Rotten Tomatoes based on 14 reviews.

 Christopher Tookey, reviewing the film for the Sunday Telegraph called Desperate Hours "one of those films which should never have been released, even on parole - a danger to itself."

-Mickey Rourke earned a Razzie Award nomination for Worst Actor for his performance in the film (also for Wild Orchid), but lost to Andrew Dice Clay for The Adventures of Ford Fairlane.
+Mickey Rourke was nominated for the Golden Raspberry Award for Worst Actor for his performance in the film (also for Wild Orchid), but lost to Andrew Dice Clay for The Adventures of Ford Fairlane at the 11th Golden Raspberry Awards.

+Siskel and Ebert included it on their "Worst of 1990" special, with Roger Ebert calling it an "overwrought melodrama".

+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.